 - Place onto a hot griddle pan or barbecue and cook for 10-15 minutes until seared, turning occasionally.

 - While the vegetables are cooking, heat a frying pan on medium.
-Add the black beans, chipotle paste and 2 tbsp of water.
+Add the black beans, chipotle paste and 2 tablespoon of water.
 Stir gently, so the beans don’t break up, and heat gently.

 - Cut the avocado into thick slices and sprinkle it with the lime juice.
 Add to the griddle pan and sear for a few minutes on each side.